Katzuwu/katzuwu/README.md

-👋 Hi, I’m Ian Arellano (@Katzuwu) and I am a Career Coach at Codeup
+👋 Hi, I’m Ian Arellano (@Katzuwu) and I am a Student at Codeup

 👀 I’m interested in taking a job in the field of web development